Skip to main content

 # Get pending approvals

-approvals = client.get_pending_approvals()
+approvals = await client.get_pending_approvals()

-# Approve an action
+# Approve / reject

-client.approve_action(
+await client.approve_action(

 approval_id="approval-123",